Does Your Website Run On WordPress? How To Tell

 WordPress Theme Detector

-Wappalyzer - Add-On For Firefox & Chrome Web Browser
+Wappalyzer - Add-On For Firefox / Chrome Browser

 (Wappalyzer)

-If you use either the Firefox or Chrome web browser and would like to be able to know if the sites that you are visiting are WP sites, then Wappalyzer is a great extension to add to your web browser.
+If you use a web browser such as Firefox or Chrome and want to be able to instantly tell if the sites that you are visiting are WordPress-powered, then Wappalyzer is a very useful extension to add to your web browser.

-Wappalyzer identifies what software is installed in the sites you are visiting.
+Wappalyzer identifies what type of software is installed in the sites you are visiting.

 According to their website …